 Like its sisterships, the Freedom 15 features an asymmetrical hull with a fine bow and slightly fuller stern.
-The mid section has mild tumblehome for comfortable solo paddling and good structural rigidity.
+The mid section of this wood strip canoe has mild tumblehome for comfortable solo paddling and good structural rigidity.
 A small canoe has an easier time turning corners and needs some design features to aid with straight-line tracking.
 To this end, the Freedom 15 has less rocker and deeper aft sections for effortless steering.
 The 35" beam gives it great stability which means it will give confidence to those on board, and yet be a pleasure to paddle.
 We see it on lakes, rivers, and portages being used for camping, day trips, fishing and just playing around.

 Included in the Plans: